-Hardwood floors are prone to dust, dirt, grime, and spills.
-Cleaning them the wrong way can leave you with a floor full of streaks and marks.
-A well-kept hardwood floor will last you longer without requiring reflooring.
-It will buy you time between routine maintenance projects.
+In fact, cleaning them the wrong way can leave you with a floor full of streaks and marks.
+This makes it essential to follow the right cleaning practices.
+Remember, a well-kept hardwood floor will last you longer without requiring refinishing and will buy you time between routine maintenance projects.

 Firstly, determine the type of finish your hardwood floor has.
 You can do this by carefully examining the surface of the floor and getting assistance from a guide.

 If you have a surface seal/finish, we recommend opting for gentle DIY cleaners.
 This includes mixing distilled water with dishwashing soap to create a mild cleaning solution.
 Distilled water may seem like extra effort, but it is readily available at reasonable rates at local supermarkets and is the secret to streak-free floors!